Applications closed 13 June 2022.

 About the scheme

-The Policy Internships Scheme allows candidates from all research councils to get invaluable policy experience, with an organisation of their choice.
+The Policy Internships Scheme allows candidates from the research councils of UK Research and Innovation to get invaluable policy experience, with an organisation of their choice.
 If POST is your first host choice and you’d like the opportunity to contribute to one of our POSTnotes, please make that clear in your application.

-By the end of their time at POST, our fellows will have learnt how to write for policy makers with balance, impartiality and succinctness.
+By the end of their time at POST, our fellows will have learned how to write for policy-makers with balance, impartiality and succinctness.
 They will also have developed a unique understanding of Westminster, forged important relationships with key stakeholders, and delved into a novel and exciting topic of research.
-Internships are available with a number of parliamentary departments, government departments and non-governmental bodies, learned societies and other organisations.

 To see the full list of hosts which include parliamentary departments, government departments and non-governmental bodies, learned societies and other organisations, visit the UKRI website.